 The Abbot of Pershore refused the tenants of Westminster entry to the Abbey church where they had previously been welcome.
 He insisted they needed a church of their own!

-The Abbot of Westminster built a church for the tenants of his Pershore lands.
+The Abbot of Westminster built St Andrew's Church for the tenants of his Pershore lands.

 The Abbot of Westminster was given a Charter that enabled him to develop a borough with all the benefits that would bring him.

 The Abbot of Westminster was Lord of the Manor of many of the estates that Pershore Abbey once owned.
 The administrative headquarters of the Manor of Binholme was sited in Pershore, roughly on the site of the old Cottage Hospital.

 In the Domesday Survey there is nothing to show that the in Pershore, Pershore Abbey had anything other than an ordinary manor with dependent berewicks (outlying home farms including Wadborough, Broughton, Chivington, Walcot )

 The Domesday Survey recorded that the Abbot of Westminster had a flourishing borough with 28 burgess plots rendering 30s and tolls amounting to 12s.
 It included Bridge Street which was already developed as a planned series of burgage plots along a pre-existing route-way leading to a river bridge.